gieerzetka/dink-custom-app-docs/README.md

 An example of such an app is provided in : [app_with_dink_integration](/app_with_dink_integration/index.html)

 Gotchas :
-* When uploading a zip in the d!nk admin please make sure the index.html file is in the root directory of the zip archive
+* when uploading a zip in the d!nk admin please make sure the index.html file is in the root directory of the zip archive
-* Do not include the Phonegap/Cordova library yourself because this will conflict with the platform code, and result in errors
+* do not include the Phonegap/Cordova library yourself because this will conflict with the platform code, and result in errors

 ##DKPlugin API